albertoquijano/meteor-autoform-wizard-example/README.md

 meteor-wizard-example
 =====================

-This Meteor app demonstrates how to use [forwarder:autoform-wizard](https://github.com/forwarder/meteor-wizard).
+This Meteor app demonstrates how to use [kepler:autoform-wizard](https://github.com/kepler/meteor-autoform-wizard), a fork of [forwarder:autoform-wizard](https://github.com/forwarder/meteor-wizard).

 # License

 The MIT License (MIT)

 Copyright (c) 2014 Forwarder
+Copyright (c) 2015 Kepler

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal